Lee Harmon

-Lee Harmon (born 20 October 1967) is a football executive from Cook Islands.
+Lee Harmon (born 20 October 1967) is a football executive from the Cook Islands.
 Since 1997, Lee Harmon has been the president of the Cook Islands Football Association (CIFA).
-He was last re-elected in April 2016.
 Furthermore, he has been a member of the FIFA Council since September 2016.

-On 7 March 2019, Lee Harmon was suspended by FIFA's ethics committee for the resale of World Cup tickets.
-Lee Harmon received a fine of £15,000 with his three-month suspension from taking part in any football activity at national or international level.

-In August 2021 he was banned by the OFC Disciplinary and Ethics Committee for six years because he breached the OFC Code of Ethics.
-The Confederacy did not release any further information about the case.
+On 7 March 2019, Lee Harmon was suspended by FIFA's ethics committee for the resale of the 2018 FIFA World Cup tickets.
+Harmon received a fine of £15,000 with the three-month suspension from taking part in football activities at either national or international level.
+In August 2021, he was banned by the OFC disciplinary committee for six years because of breaching the code of ethics.